Jim Larkin (publisher)

-Larkin, Lacey, and four others have pleaded not guilty to all charges in the indictment—100 total, with each defendant being charged with different counts.
+Larkin, Lacey, and four others pleaded not guilty to all charges in the indictment—100 total, with each defendant being charged with different counts.
 The FBI also seized Backpage, removing it permanently from the internet.
-The trial for Larkin and his co-defendants began Sept.
-1 2021 in federal court in Phoenix before U.S. District Court Judge Susan Brnovich, an appointee of President Donald Trump and the wife of Backpage critic, Arizona Attorney General Mark Brnovich, a Republican who is running to unseat Democratic U.S. Senator Mark Kelly in 2022.
+The trial for Larkin and his co-defendants began September 1, 2021, in federal court in Phoenix before U.S. District Court Judge Susan Brnovich, an appointee of President Donald Trump and the wife of Backpage critic, Arizona Attorney General Mark Brnovich, a Republican who ran to unseat Democratic U.S. Senator Mark Kelly in 2022.

-On Sep.
-14, Brnovich granted a defense motion for mistrial, “after deciding prosecutors had too many references to child sex trafficking in a case where no one faced such a charge,” according to the Associated Press.
-Brnovich said she had given prosecutors “leeway” to discuss sex trafficking as long as they did not linger on the details, but the government “abused that leeway.”
+On September 14, Brnovich granted a defense motion for mistrial, "after deciding prosecutors had too many references to child sex trafficking in a case where no one faced such a charge," according to the Associated Press.
+Brnovich said she had given prosecutors "leeway" to discuss sex trafficking as long as they did not linger on the details, but the government "abused that leeway."

-Brnovich scheduled a new trial for Feb.
-2022.
-She recused herself without explanation in Oct.
-2021 and was replaced by federal Judge Diane Humetewa, a long-time ally of former U.S. Sen. John McCain.
-Lacey and Larkin claim McCain and his wife Cindy had driven the federal prosecution, saying it's payback for the days when their papers criticized McCain.
+Brnovich scheduled a new trial for February 2022.
+She recused herself without explanation in October 2021 and was replaced by federal Judge Diane Humetewa, a long-time ally of former U.S. Sen. John McCain.
+Lacey and Larkin claimed that McCain and his wife Cindy had driven the federal prosecution, saying it was payback for the days when their papers criticized McCain.

-In December, Humetewa denied a defense motion to dismiss the case for double jeopardy, and a new trial is now on hold while the defendants appeal her ruling to the Ninth Circuit Court of Appeals.
+In December, Humetewa denied a defense motion to dismiss the case for double jeopardy, and a new trial was placed on hold while the defendants appealed her ruling to the Ninth Circuit Court of Appeals.

-On Sept.
-21, 2022, a three-judge panel of the Ninth Circuit Court of Appeals denied the defendants' request that the court reverses Humetewa and dismiss the case because a new trial would violate the U.S. Constitution's prohibition on Double Jeopardy.
+On September 21, 2022, a three-judge panel of the Ninth Circuit Court of Appeals denied the defendants' request that the court reverses Humetewa and dismiss the case because a new trial would violate the U.S. Constitution's prohibition on Double Jeopardy.
 The panel wrote that "the government’s misconduct" during the trial "was not so egregious as to compel a finding" that prosecutors intended to provoke a mistrial, the legal standard for dismissal in this instance.
-A new trial reportedly could take place in 2023.
+A new trial was scheduled for August 8, 2023, but Larkin committed suicide on July 31, at the age of 74.
+Judge Humetewa rescheduled the trial for August 29.